-Configuration templates are text files containing static configuration information in the form of CLI commands.
+Configuration templates are text files containing static configuration information in the form of command-line interface (CLI) commands.
 In the templates, variables are specified using Lightweight Directory Access Protocol (LDAP) URLs that reference the device-specific configuration information stored in the directory.

-The configuration server uses HTTP to communicate with the Configuration Agent running on the managed Cisco IOS device.
+The configuration server uses Hypertext Transport Protocol (HTTP) to communicate with the Configuration Agent running on the managed Cisco IOS device.
 The configuration server transfers data in eXtensible Markup Language (XML) format.
 The configuration agent in the router uses its own XML parser to interpret the configuration data and to remove the XML tags from the received configuration.